bogaudio/BogaudioModules/README-prerelease.md

 The GATE input on the lower section is normalled to GATE in the top section (but a press on the top button does not trigger the lower section).

-_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the GATE input, independently on the top and bottom sections of the module.
-The polyphony port can be changed to IN on the context menu (this applies to both top and bottom sections of the module).
+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the GATE input in each section.
+If the bottom GATE is patched, the two sections will independently take their channels from their respective GATE inputs; if only the top GATE is patched, the bottom section normals to the top input and both sections have the same number of channels.
+The polyphony port can be changed to IN on the context menu (this change applies to both top and bottom sections of the module; IN does not normal to the bottom section, and both sections will set their channels independently, from whatever is patched to their own IN).

 #### <a name="walk2"></a> WALK2